 How To Find Work in Korea

 With work in Korea, if you want your job application to be taken seriously you have to consider all national differences.
-The work in Korea requires more than just the obvious Korea CV writing and translation - it requires careful preparation if you want to pass Korea job interview.
+The work in Korea requires more than just the obvious Korea CV with Korea cover letter writing and translation - it requires careful preparation if you want to pass Korea job interview.

 You will be confronted with problems that in all probability did not even cross your mind when you decided to find jobs in Korea.
 Do not take too lightly the influence the Korea job search can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Most visits to Korea are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.